Nivalyx/osu-wiki/wiki/osu!stream/Song_List/en.md

 At the Store menu, you can scroll through the list of all available song packs and preview the beatmaps inside before downloading.
 Upon selecting the `PREVIEW` button,

-If a song has also been mapped in osu!, links to the corresponding beatmaps of the song can be found in the in-game beatmap listing page.
+As with the [Featured Artist](wiki/en/Featured_Artists) that osu! has nowadays, all contents included in the game are licensed ahead of their releasee.
 It is worth noting however that osu!stream beatmaps are running on the `.osf2` file format (instead of [`.osz`](/wiki/osu%21_File_Formats/Osz_%28file_format%29)) and therefore not compatible with the regular osu! cilent.

 - Most of the songs are original.
 - At the Store page, click on the bundle and preview the beatmaps inside before buying the pack.
 Song preview will be played.